The Buzz · Windsor Civic Wire

 The Buzz

-Good morning from the border — where Canada meets America and neither one blinks.
-This is Windsor. ## Your e-scooters might be staying, *mon ami* So you know those electric scooters and bikes that a...
+Your Ambassador Bridge drama is back Good morning from the border — where Canada meets America and neither one blinks.
+This is Windsor.
+So, you know how we're always talking about the Gordie Howe Br...

 Marc-Antoine Beaulieu-Vargas Windsor Civic Wire